open/close all folders

 - And in Great Mazinger, to Jun.
 This time, on the other hand, is played painfully straight.

-- Made of Iron: He had to be to endure the punishment he did and come out of alive.
+- Iron Butt Monkey: He had to be to endure the punishment he did and come out of alive.

 - That scene actually debuted in the original Manga, only shorter.